eclipse-hono/hono/site/content/component/device-registry.md

     HTTP/1.1 204 No Content
     Content-Length: 0

-## Using the Credentials API via HTTP (Draft)
+## Using the Credentials API via HTTP

 The Device Registry also exposes RESTful resources for invoking operations of the Credentials API via HTTP.
-Please note that this mapping to RESTful resources is **not** part of the *official* definition of the Credential API yet but has been implemented for convenient access to the credentials using command line tools like *curl* or *HTTPie*.
+Please note that this mapping to RESTful resources is **not** part of the *official* of the Credentials API but is provided for convenient access to credentials data using command line tools like *curl* or *HTTPie*.

-**NB** It is planned for the near future that the Credentials API will be defined as an official REST API.

-**NB** The implementation of the API described here is not fully finished yet, so there might be changes in the near future.
-This holds especially true for the URIs that currently are not fully following the REST principles.

-**NB** The PUT method is not yet implemented!
+**NB** The *update credentials* operation is not implemented (yet).
+As a workaround, the *remove credentials* in combination with *add credentials* can be used instead.

 The following sections describe the resources representing the REST operations of the Credentials API and how they can be used to e.g. add credentials for a device.
 Please refer to the [Credentials API]({{< relref "api/Credentials-API.md" >}}) for the specific elements that are explained in detail there.